phip1611/purtel/README.md

 ## Guarantees
-- if all tasks follow my task model and can run in sequentially order and terminate, then also the optimal, parallelized execution will terminate and be correct.
+- if all tasks follow my task model and can run in sequentially order and terminate, then also the parallelized execution will terminate and be correct.

 ## Examples
 In `src/bin` are two binaries.
 One binary contains all boilerplate code that is needed.